Perry2004/UNO-Game-Management-System/README.md

 ---
-We divided the backend (specificaly the database tables (relations)) such that all 3 of us have equivalent effort put in. <br>
+We divided the backend (specificaly the database tables (relations)) such that all 3 of us have equivalent effort put in.
-For the frontend, we divide the tasks in a similar manner so all members have equal contribution to the final Product. <br>
+For the frontend, we divide the tasks in a similar manner so all members have equal contribution to the final Product.

+To be more specific each contributor gets an appropirate amount of work.
+If this is not reflected herein, then it would be represented inside below.
+The **main** idea is that all participants contribute equally.
+A decomposition into tasks was not required as each page was assigned to a unique participant (one to many), and therefore the User Storu assigned indicate the tasks assigned, as well.

+We divided the front-end (the React components) equally (in the manner above; one to many).
+Sifficine ttime was expended to determine viable table, which may be inquired by our TA mentor.

 Yuchen, Muhammad, and Perry have an quivalent number of tables to design.
+This is intentionally left somewhat vague as we must confer with our mentor to reduce the amount of tables.
+But at present, the division is such that equity of particiaption is maintained.
-We also divided the front-end (the React components) equally.
+We also divided the front-end (the React components) equally (in the manner above; one to many).

+The login page and the user info page will be implemented by Muhammad.
+One instance of the UNO game depiction will be implemented by Yuchen The other instance of the UNO game depiction will be implemented by Perry

+Plesse note tjat anuthing that is NOT included was decided to not be included herein.

+I hope this information is sufficient.
 ---